SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

               role: 'user',
               content:
                 ` You are an assistant for HR recruiter and manager.
-            You are receiving a user query to create a job posting for new hires.
+            You receive a user query to create a job posting for new hires.
             Consider the given context when creating the job posting to include company relevant information like pay range and employee benefits.
             The contact details for the recruiter are: Jane Doe, E-Mail: jane.doe@company.com .
             Consider all the input before responding.